Azathothas/Stars/README.md

 ## Dart

 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) – AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
-- [Cateners/tiny_computer](https://github.com/Cateners/tiny_computer) – Click-to-run debian 12 xfce on android for Chinese users, with fcitx pinyin input method and some useful packages preinstalled.
-No termux required.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) – A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) – 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!
 - [Livinglist/Hacki](https://github.com/Livinglist/Hacki) – A feature-rich Hacker News client.